amf-paulinho/scriptdrop/README.md

 - [ ] More application security to prevent attacks

-- [ ] The home page, that is the control panel of pharmacies and couriers must be refactored.
-I am using an “IF” that I did not like, but to change this I would need more time to study Phoenix so I deceided dont for now
+- [ ] The home page that is the 'control panel' of pharmacies and couriers must be refactored.
+I am using an “IF” that I did not like, but to change this I would need more time to study Phoenix so I deceided do not do it for now

 - [ ] The system's administrative area should be rethought, but this would take a long time, so I looked for a solution that could show my skills and also solve the problem.